ezelanza/tutorials/Optimized Fraud Detection/Readme.md

 # Use ! if you are running this line on jupyter, or remove it if you'll be using it on your terminal.
 !pip install requirements.txt
 ```
+Let's move on now you have the dependencies installed

 In this post, you’ll prepare and pre-process data with the [Intel® Distribution of Modin*] (https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-of-modin.html#gs.7hvt6).
 You’ll also use an [anonymized dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) extracted from Kaggle.